 New Haven board votes to try to sell closed Union City school

-The New Haven Board of Education on Tuesday voted to
+The New Haven Board of Education on Tuesday voted to begin the process of selling the property that formerly housed Cabello Elementary School, district spokesman LaPlante said.

 The Union City school, closed since 2007, will be sold to offset the cash-strapped district's ongoing budget woes, which have been caused by continuing state cuts to the education budget, LaPlante said.